IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 ==============  ==========  ==========  =========  ====================================================  ===

 All the generators must be defined as columns of these files.

+For example, these data can be used for defining the operating guide (rule) curves for the reservoirs.

 Transmission network
 --------------------